evangelistalab/forte/docs/sphinx/basics/multistate.rst

 Requesting multiple solutions of different spin and symmetry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For certain types of multistate computations (e.g., state-averaged CASSCF) one may want to compute solutions of different spin and symmetry.
+For certain types of multistate computations (e.g., state-averaged CASSCF), one may want to compute solutions of different spin and symmetry.

 The simplest way to do so is by specifying the ``AVG_STATE`` option to